Small-Fish-Dev/small-fish-dev.github.io/src/blogs/my_summer_cottage.md

 <Heading title="Models" caption="by CyberAgent" />

 I am somewhat of a noob modeler.
 I love modeling, but I never got into texturing.
-I would just simply make models and never texture them, terrified of the idea of ruining what I had created with poor textures.
+I would just shrimply make models and never texture them, terrified of the idea of ruining what I had created with poor textures.
 I wanted to get over that fear for this game jam, so I had the help of Luke, Wheatley, and Grodbert teach me the ways of their texturing and how shrimple and fun it could be.
 I want to continue to do more modeling for future stuff, so I will continue to model for future updates in My Summer Cottage.

 <ImageCollage images={["cyberairhorn.png", "cyberammo.png", "cyberaxe.png", "cybercollage.png", "cybercrate.png", "cyberflash.png", "cybermeat.png" ]} />